 Data this past weekend showed China’s consumer prices rose the least in two years in May and industrial output and retail sales trailed estimates, adding pressure for more stimulus.

-E-Commerce China Dangdang Inc. (DANG), the country’s biggest Internet book seller also known as Dangdang, gained the most among companies in the Bloomberg gauge last week.
+E-Commerce China Dangdang Inc. (DANG:US), the country’s biggest Internet book seller also known as Dangdang, gained the most among companies in the Bloomberg gauge last week.
 Its 21 percent surge was the biggest weekly advance since Jan.
 20. Huaneng Power International Inc. (902) surged 13 percent in the week, the most since November 2008, as falling power-station coal prices in China help cut costs at the nation’s largest electricity producer.

 The Bloomberg-China measure traded at 17 times estimated profit, after reaching 16.2 on June 4, the lowest level since March 2009.
 The Hang Seng China Enterprises Index (HSCEI) of Chinese companies traded in Hong Kong has slid 5.9 percent this year, sending average valuations of the gauge to 7.3 times estimated earnings, the lowest level since October 2011, and below the 9.8 average multiple for companies in the MSCI Emerging Market Index.